 Tuba parts in the orchestral convention are written at concert pitch.
 The size of tuba to be employed is up to the player, who will be accustomed to different fingerings on different sizes of tuba, very much analogous to the case of recorders discussed above.

 The 'sousaphone' is a tuba in B with its plumbing arranged in a shape which will go around the body of the player, to facilitate playing while marching.

 |French Horn in F||P5|

 The French horn is pitched in F, sounding a fifth lower than written.
-Unusually its parts can use treble and bass clefs.
+Unusually for a transposing instrument its parts can use treble and bass clefs.